grafana/dashboard-spec/README.md

 Each language must implement the following templates:

-* `main.tmpl`: this is the main library file.
-It's intended that this file be imported when implementing the generated code.
+* `main.tmpl`: this is intended to be the "entrypoint" for the generated code.
+  It should import all other files or do whatever is necessary to tie everything together.
 * `dashboard.tmpl`: for generating the dashboard object and file.
 * `panel.tmpl`: for generating panel objects and files.
 * `target.tmpl`: for generating target objects and files.